Sunara Begum

 Sunara Begum (সুনারা বেগম; born 22 September 1984) is an English visual and performance artist, filmmaker, photographer and writer of Bangladeshi descent.
-She uses installation, film, photography, live performance, sonics and text.
-Begum is the founder and director of Chand Aftara, a creation centre.
-Begum is also the co-founder of Living Legacies, a traditional music archive in Gambia and New Horizons Africa, a music and arts festival in Lagos, Nigeria.

 Early life

-Begum was born in London, England.
-She was encouraged to pursue the visual arts by her mother, who from an early age would recite stories of growing up in the villages of Bangladesh.
-Begum is of Bangladeshi descent and was brought up with the traditions of her native Bangladesh in a Sufi-Muslim household.
+Begum was born in London, England, and is of Bangladeshi descent.
+She grew up in a Sufi Muslim household.

-She began her studies at Camberwell College of Arts.
-In 2008, she graduated from Central St Martins College of Art and Design where she completed BA in Fine Art and MFA in Fine Art.
-Whilst at Central St Martins College, she spent much of her time recording various visual projects on both abstract and narrative based subject matter, in order to extract, explore and express her artistic vision, primarily through photography and film.
-During her studies Begum did several apprenticeships with renowned international visual artists, as well as working as archivist for the Henry Moore Foundation and as research assistant, camera operator and line producer for Halaqah Media.
+She studied at Camberwell College of Arts.
+In 2008, she graduated from Central Saint Martins College of Art and Design with a Bachelor of Fine Arts and a Master of Fine Arts.
+During her studies, she worked as an archivist for the Henry Moore Foundation and as a research assistant, camera operator, and line producer for Halaqah Media.

 Career

 Art

-Begum had her first exhibition at the National Annexe Gallery (2004) as part of a group show in Cape Town, South Africa while still at St Martins.
-Since then, her solo exhibitions include; Whitespace Gallery (2016, Nigeria), Dimbola Museum & Gallery (2016, UK), Lionel Wendt Gallery (2015, Sri Lanka), Centre for Contemporary Art (2015, Nigeria), St. Martin in the Fields (2014, UK), Khalili Lecture Theatre SOAS (2013, UK), St. Martin in the Fields (2012, UK), Drik Gallery (2011, Bangladesh), 198 Gallery (2010, UK), Departure (2009, UK), Shoreditch Gallery (2008, UK), East-Side Educational Trust (2007, UK), Brady Arts Centre (2007, UK).
+Begum held her first exhibition in 2004 at the National Annexe Gallery in Cape Town, South Africa, while still a student at Central Saint Martins.
+She has since presented solo exhibitions at Whitespace Gallery (2016, Nigeria), Dimbola Museum & Gallery (2016, UK), Lionel Wendt Gallery (2015, Sri Lanka), Centre for Contemporary Art (2015, Nigeria), St Martin-in-the-Fields (2012, 2014, UK), Drik Gallery (2011, Bangladesh), and 198 Gallery (2010, UK).

-She has collaborated with a wide range of practitioners from the visual arts, music and dance including multi-media artist Trevor Mathison, spoken word artist HKB FiNN, classical composer Tunde Jegede and dancer/choreographer Bode Lawal.
+She has collaborated with multimedia artist Trevor Mathison, spoken word artist HKB FiNN, composer Tunde Jegede, and choreographer Bode Lawal.

-As a visual artist she has exhibited extensively in galleries across UK and internationally in Europe, Asia and Africa.
-From October to November 2010, she exhibited Ara: A New Face of the Old World at the 198 Gallery in London.
+In 2010 she exhibited Ara: A New Face of the Old World at the 198 Gallery in London.

-As a photographer her work has been published in France, UK, China, India and Bangladesh, in magazines and newspapers including Songlines, Le Monde, and L'Parisian.
-In September 2010, her first book The Legend of Ara was published, the book is a photographic poetic narrative of a mythical character.
-Her approach to photography contextualises people, places and environments and as an artist she considers herself a Visual-Anthro-Mythologist.
+As a photographer, her work has appeared in publications in France, the UK, China, India, and Bangladesh, including Songlines and Le Monde.
+In September 2010 she published her first book, The Legend of Ara, a photographic narrative of a mythical character.